Authored by the expert who managed and guided the team behind the Norway Property Pack

 What property type will give the best return in Norway over 5 years as of 2026?

-As of early 2026, well-located urban apartments are expected to give the best total return over 5 years in Norway, combining solid price appreciation with strong rental demand and high liquidity.
+As of 2026, small and mid sized apartments in major Norwegian cities are expected to give the best total return over 5 years.

 How will new infrastructure projects affect property prices in Norway over 5 years?